 The manufacturing process for the API in REM-001 was developed over a ten-year period and we believe is now well established and suitable for commercial scale production.
 This process was also included as part of Miravant's prior NDA for the use of REM-001 to treat an aspect of AMD, which underwent an FDA review where an approvable letter was granted.
-The final REM-001 drug product is a lipid-based formulation and was previously produced at a commercial scale by a contract manufacturer for use in Miravant's past clinical studies and commercialization activities.
-We do not own or operate manufacturing facilities for the production of REM-001, nor the laser light source, or light delivery device for use with REM-001 Therapy.
-We will depend on third-party suppliers and manufacturing organizations for both commercial and clinical study supplies of all of our raw materials, the REM-001 drug substance, drug product and the REM-001 Therapy, laser light source, and light delivery device.
-We have engaged a contract manufacturer who has manufactured the starting material for our API and then manufactured two API lots under GMP and has stability testing underway.
-We are currently working to undertake a GMP manufacturing of the finished drug product for use in our planned clinical study.
+The final REM-001 drug product is a lipid-based formulation and was previously produced at a commercial scale by a contract manufacturer for use in Miravant's previous clinical studies and commercialization activities.
+We do not own or operate manufacturing facilities for the productions for both commercial and clinical study supplies of all of our raw materials, the REM-001 threapy.
+We are dependent on third-party suppliers and manufacturing to source, and light delivery device.

+We have engaged a contract manufacturer who has manufactured the starting material for our API, and then manufactured two API lots under GMP and has stability testing ongoing.
+We have also engaged a contract manufacturer who has manufactured a drug product lot under GMP for use in our planned 15-patient clinical study.
 With the feedback from the FDA that we could utilize the existing supply of laser systems or devices that were functionally equivalent, an in-depth assessment was made to determine which pathway would be appropriate.
 It has been determined that the existing lasers that were utilized in the previous clinical studies will not be used in the current clinical studies.
-We have engaged a third-party contract medical product manufacturer to build new lasers and light-delivery devices, train the clinical staff in the use of the units, provide regulatory support for the devices, and maintain the devices while being used in the study.
-We believe there are readily available supplies of all raw materials needed for the manufacture of REM-001 and the r
+We engaged a third-party contract medical device manufacturer who has built new lasers and light-delivery devices.
+We have also engaged an engaged and filiate of this manufacturer to train the clinical staff in the use of the units, provide regulatory support for the devices, and maintain the devices while being used in the study.
+We believe there are readily available supplies of all raw materials needed for the manufacture of REM-001 and the related required light device components to satisfy future requirements.